shenanigans/PornViewer/README.md

 An image viewer for mission-critical applications.

 ## Installation
 PornViewer currently does not come pre-built.
-You can currently build your own for Windows and Linux.
-First, clone this repository, download the correct [node-webkit] (https://github.com/nwjs/nw.js/) prebuild for your environment, rename its directory to `nw` and put it in the PornViewer directory.
+You can currently build your own for Windows and OSX.
+First, clone this repository, download the correct prebuild of [node-webkit 0.12.x] (https://github.com/nwjs/nw.js#user-content-downloads) for your environment, rename its directory to `nw` and put it in the PornViewer directory.

 ```shell
 cd PornViewer